Better Buildings Challenge

-The Better Buildings Challenge (BBC) is a voluntary leadership initiative that asks building owners and managers to make a commitment to improving the energy and water efficiency of their building portfolios by 20% over 10 years and to share their annual progress and lessons learned with the public.
+The Better Buildings Challenge (BBC) is a voluntary leadership initiative that asks multifamily property owners and managers to make a commitment to improving the energy efficiency of their property portfolios by 20 percent over 10 years and to share their annual progress and lessons learned with the public.
 The Federal Government provides support to BBC Partners in overcoming obstacles on their journeys and highlights their good work.

 The Better Buildings Initiative, of which the Challenge is a part, emerged out of the American Recovery and Reinvestment Act and is spearheaded by the U.S. Department of Energy (DOE).
 In 2013, the BBC expanded through partnership with HUD beyond the Commercial Sector to include the Multifamily Sector.